squid-cache/squid-cache.github.io/Features/HTTPS.rst

 = CONNECT tunnel =

 The ''CONNECT'' method is a way to tunnel any kind of connection through an HTTP proxy.
 By default, the proxy establishes a TCP connection to the specified server, responds with an HTTP 200 (Connection Established) response, and then shovels packets back and forth between the client and the server, without understanding or interpreting the tunnelled traffic.
-For the gory details on tunnelling and the CONNECT method, please see [[ftp://ftp.isi.edu/in-notes/rfc2817.txt|RFC 2817]] and the expired [[http://www.web-cache.com/Writings/Internet-Drafts/draft-luotonen-web-proxy-tunneling-01.txt|Tunneling TCP based protocols through Web proxy servers]] draft.
+For the gory details on tunnelling and the CONNECT method, please see RFC RFC:2817 and the expired [[http://www.web-cache.com/Writings/Internet-Drafts/draft-luotonen-web-proxy-tunneling-01.txt|Tunneling TCP based protocols through Web proxy servers]] draft.

 == CONNECT tunnel through Squid ==